Fermat's Legacy

 Tags

-Summary: In this story, a Mathematician is bemoaning the fact that he is not recognized or appreciated for any of his contributions to calculus or probability.
-Then, inspired by something his wife said, he decides instead that he might be able to be remembered for something he didn't do.
-Browsing for ideas, he stumbles upon the Pythagorean Theorem
+Summary: In this story, a mathematician is bemoaning the fact that he is not recognized or appreciated for any of his contributions to calculus or probability.
+Then, inspired by something his wife said, he instead decides that he might be remembered for something he didn't do.
+Browsing for ideas, he stumbles upon the Pythagorean Theorem...

 Story Tag Line: Coming soon.